germ/germ.github.io/_posts/2019-03-11-Meet-Butter-Stick.md

 There is a ton of overlap with the Georgi firmware, after you get your board set up and start mucking about with your FW go read [Hacking Georgi](/Hacking-Georgi/).

 This is the default layout, for keys inbetween press both keys to trigger it.
 For the blue circles, all four in that area.
+### Update: Backspace is TBNM!
+Forgot to include it in the maps
 ![default layout](/img/butterstick/layout.png)

 There are a few other 'layers' as well, the coloured keys are the prefix for the chord!